oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 ## Test package deployment

 *   setup oVirt Engine.
-*   Create the ovirt_history database using the create_db.sh script in the path:
+*   Create the ovirt_history database using the create_db.sh script in the path (Note: It will drop the database if already exists):

       < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/create_db.sh
       Note: Postgres is required to create the database.